Gingerbread Cookies

 • In the bowl of a stand mixer, or using an electric mixer, cream the butter and brown sugar.
 Add the molasses, egg yolk, and vanilla and mix again.

 • In a medium bowl, whisk together the flour, cinnamon, ginger, baking soda, salt, and cloves.
 Gradually add the dry ingredients to the wet ingredients, mixing after each addition.
-Mix in the almond milk.
+Mix in the milk.

 • Form the dough into a ball, divide the ball in half, and flatten each half into a 1-inch-thick disk.
 Wrap in plastic and chill for at least 2 hours.